rgavaska/Fast-Adaptive-Bilateral-Filtering/README.md

-f       = input image (m-by-n), rho     = width of the spatial Gaussian kernel, sigma   = width of the range Gaussian kernel, defined pixelwise (m-by-n), theta   = centering of the range Gaussian kernel, defined pixelwise (m-by-n),
+f       = input image (m-by-n), rho     = width of the spatial Gaussian kernel, sigma   = width of the range Gaussian kernel, defined pixelwise (m-by-n), theta   = centering of the range Gaussian kernel, defined pixelwise (m-by-n).
 ```

 The main directory contains files to demonstrate application of the algorithm for image sharpening and noise removal, texture filtering, and JPEG deblocking.